All Episodes

 Some people seem to guess everything wrong.

-But um Yeah, nobody knows what the price of anything is going to be in any.
+But yeah, nobody knows what the price of anything is going to be.

 And if they did, if they did have certain knowledge, that would break the time continuum.

-They'd be able to go forward and figure out the subjective preferences and choices of z uh millions of millions of millions of people around the world, which is functionally impossible.
+They'd be able to go forward and figure out the subjective preferences and choices of millions and millions and millions of people around the world, which is functionally impossible.

-Now, again, I think that the price of Bitcoin is going to continue to go up, but uh there's no way I would make any particular predictions in any specificity, and I'd be really careful about that kind of stuff, because there are yeah, there's some people who seem to guess right a lot, uh, and they may, but it's kind of like those dreams, you know.
+Now, again, I think that the price of Bitcoin is going to continue to go up, but there's no way I would make any particular predictions in any specificity.

-So just in general, uh I would steer clear of thinking that people can predict the future price of anything, uh, which doesn't mean nobody's ever, quote, right, but if they're right, in general, it's by accident or and I'm not accusing this guy of it.
+So just in general, I would steer clear of thinking that people can predict the future price of anything, which doesn't mean nobody's ever quote right.

 But sorry, go ahead.

-Yeah, you had a lot to say there, but um my point is I I'm skeptical as well.
+Yeah, you had a lot to say there, but my point is I'm skeptical as well.

-I I would not suggest anyone trade on that, but since he did make the prediction, you can search, see that he did several months ahead uh and then hit the the price.
+But since he did make the prediction, you can search, see that he did several months ahead and it hit the price.

-I think it's very interesting to watch since that since that next prediction is so close at hand.
+I think it's very interesting to watch since that next prediction is so close at hand.

-Aaron Powell Okay, do you know how long he's been in the Bitcoin space for the Ross?
+Okay, do you know how long he's been in the Bitcoin space for?

-Well, I know he traded professionally in the nineties for about eight or nine years.
+Well, I know he traded professionally in the 90s for about eight or nine years.

 So I don't know.

-Not a short time, not a short time, but I don't know.
+Not a short time, but I don't know.

-You can look at his Twitter account and and see, but not that you would you want doesn't sound like you want to, but listen, it's not that's not my issue.
+You can look at his Twitter account and see, but not that you would, you want, doesn't sound like you want to, but listen, it's not, that's not my issue.

 So this is sort of critical thinking time, right?